Mainline Protestant: United States

-The Barna Group, an Evangelical surveyor, has noted, Protestant pastors who serve mainline churches serve on average half as long as Protestant pastors in non-mainline churches.
+The Barna Group, an Evangelical surveyor, has noted that Protestant pastors who serve mainline churches serve on average half as long as Protestant pastors in non-mainline churches.
 This may contribute to decline and may be influenced in part by the United Methodist Church practice of Itinerancy, where clergy are intentionally moved from one church to another as often as yearly in an effort to support and encourage the United Methodist tradition of strong lay ministry.
 Mainline churches have also had difficulty attracting minorities, particularly Hispanics.
-Hispanics comprise 6 percent of the mainline population but 16 percent of the US population.
+As of 2024, Hispanics comprise 6 percent of the mainline population but 19.5 percent of the US population.
 According to the Barna Group report, the failure of mainline Protestants to add substantial numbers of Hispanics is portent for the future, given both the rapid increase of the Hispanic population as well as the outflow of Hispanics from Catholicism to Protestant churches in the past decade, most of whom are selecting evangelical or Pentecostal Protestant churches.

-In general, however, decline can be a difficult thing to statistically quantify.
-Many older Protestant churches lived a vibrant lifetime and continue to evidence vital ministry and faith regardless of declining populations or birthrates.
-For example, giving and engagement with need and justice, both indicators of strong Christian faith, have increased despite the aging and loss of congregational members.
+One of the largest factors in the decline of both mainline and other forms of Protestant churches is the rapid rise of non-denominational Christianity, which is almost entirely Protestant.
+In 1972, fewer than 3% of Americans identified as non-denominational, while over 13% do in 2020, nearly half of the population of Americans that no longer identify with mainline Protestantism.
+As of 2020, non-denominational Christians made up the second largest religious tradition in the United States after Catholics, even ahead of traditionally conservative denominations with steadier membership rates.
+Factors attributed to this trend include: